 That summer the walkers discovered that America is truly pro-life.
 People in every city and town they walked through were overwhelming supportive of their mission.
 Also, the walkers encountered many women who have had abortions and are living with the pain and torment that comes with having made that “choice”.
 They were able to pray for healing for these women and their families and to direct them to places where they could find help.

 Saving lives and changing hearts

-Who: Primarily college-age students.
-Men and women, who are 18 or older, from colleges and universities across the United States are welcome to participate.
+Who: College-age young people, men and women, who are 18 or older are invited to participate.
+Many come from colleges and universities across the United States and abroad.

-Where: Three walks, originating from Seattle, San Francisco and Los Angeles, all ending at the U.S. Capitol building in Washington, D.C.
+Where: Three walks, originating from Seattle, San Francisco and Los Angeles, all ending in Washington, D.C.

 Why: To witness to the dignity and sanctity of every human life, especially the unborn.
 Crossroads is a peaceful organization dedicated to help bring about a Culture of Life in America.

 By the time the first group of walkers made their way to Washington, DC, they had talked to over 100,000 people, peacefully prayed and protested in front of over 20 abortion clinics, spoke in over 40 parishes, and gave countless interviews with newspapers and radio stations.
 People everywhere were simply amazed to see that there were young people willing to give up their summer to take a three-thousand mile trek across the country in defense of the sanctity and dignity of all human life.